Jiangong Islet: History

 The islet was originally named Chu Islet.
 In 1949, the Republic of China Armed Forces occupied the islet and built the Lion Fort, Andutou and Koxinga Shrine Barracks.
 In 1960, the Ministry of the Interior approved the renaming of the islet to become Jiangong Islet.

 On 20 October 1997, the Kinmen Defense Command withdrew military personnel from the islet and Kinmen County Government resumed control of it.
 In 2002, the county government began restoring the area and opened to promote tourism.
 In September 2016, the islet was damaged by Typhoon Meranti.
 It was subsequently repaired with a cost of NT$6,410,000.
 The island was closed for reconstruction starting 20 December 2017.
 It was then reopened to the public in end of February 2018.

 Geology

 The island has an area of 500 m^{2}.
-The island is connected to main Kinmen island by a causeway which only appears in low tide.
-Numerous incidents of visitors trapped on the island when the tide was wrong have occurred since the island opened to visitors.
+The island is connected to main Kinmen island by a causeway that only appears in low tide.
+Since the island opened to visitors, there have been multiple incidents of visitors being trapped on the island due to misunderstanding tide timing.